zarathustra-danconia/MYCELIUM/README.md

 # MYCELIUM
 Decentralized Human-Centric Social Network

-Project Name: Decentralized Humanistic Social Network

 Overview:

 Welcome to the MYCELIUM!
-Our project aims to provide users with a platform that utilizes technology to enable individuals manifest their full potential in various aspects of life.
-Whether it's health, finance, education, or social interactions, our decentralized network offers a range of tools and features to empower users in their personal growth journey.
+Our project aims to provide users with a decentralized social media platform that utilizes technology to enable individuals manifest their full potential in the aspects of life that really matter.
+Health, finance, education, or social interactions, our decentralized network offers a range of tools and features to empower users in their personal growth, attempting to fix the emerging pathologies of the social networks broadly used today.

 Features: